 South Beach Smoke is a well-established name in the world of electronic cigarettes.
 Founded in Florida in 2010, the company gained an initial following and started amassing a loyal customer base.
 They've recently updated their product, aiming to offer an improved battery and higher-quality cartridges than when they were a hungry young start-up.
 The old three-piece Premium model (with a reusable atomizer) has been replaced with the industry-standard two piece design.
 If you’re considering making the switch to e-cigs or switching manufacturer these improvements (including the now US-made cartridge ingredients) are a big draw for South Beach, but is it really worth the investment?

 South Beach Smoke and EverSmoke are both manufactured by the same company, so in terms of performance there is undoubtedly some similarity between the two e-cigs.
-Frankly, the biggest difference is a cosmetic one, with the South Beach Smoke battery colored paper-white and sporting the faux rings many companies opt for, in comparison with the more technological appearance of the EverSmoke.
+Frankly, the biggest difference is a cosmetic one, with the South Beach battery colored paper-white and sporting the faux rings many companies opt for, in comparison with the more technological appearance of the EverSmoke.
 With interchangeable cartomizers, you needn't even be limited by the difference in flavors offered by the brands.

 The Deluxe Starter Kit comes with a Standard and High-Capacity battery (either manual or automatic), a USB charger and five cartridges.
-It’s currently priced at $59.99 on special offer (at time of writing, March 2013), putting it right in line with brands like Green Smoke in terms of price.
+It’s currently priced at $19.99 on special offer, putting it right in line with brands like Green Smoke in terms of price.
 If you're hoping to reduce your expenditure, you can always opt for the stripped-down Express Kit ($21.99), which comes with one Standard battery, USB charger and two cartridges to get you started.

 Packaging and Design